Baileys Cupcakes

 For the cupcakes:

-- Preheat the oven to 325 degrees F. and line a 24-cup muffin tin with cupcake liners.
+- Preheat the oven to 350 degrees F. and line 27 muffin tins with cupcake liners.

-- In the bowl of a stand mixer fitted with the paddle attachment (or in a large mixing bowl with a hand mixer), cream the butter and sugar on medium-high speed until the mixture is light and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment (or in a large mixing bowl with a hand mixer), cream the butter and sugar for about 4 minutes on medium-high speed, until the mixture is pale and fluffy, scraping the bowl once.

-- Add the eggs and vanilla extract and beat well, scraping down the sides of the bowl with a spatula once or twice to ensure everything is fully incorporated.
+- Add the eggs and egg whites, one at a time, then add the vanilla extract, beating after each addition, and scraping down the sides of the bowl with a spatula once or twice to ensure everything is fully incorporated.

-- In a separate bowl, combine the Baileys, water and milk and whisk until combined.
+- In a separate bowl, combine the Baileys and milk and stir until combined.

 - In a third bowl, sift the flour with baking powder and salt.

-- With the mixer on low speed, add 1/3 of the flour mixture to the butter mixture, then pour in half of the Baileys mixture.
-Repeat with another 1/3 of the flour mixture, followed by the remaining Baileys mixture.
-Finish with the remaining flour mixture.
+- With the mixer on low speed, add ⅓ of the flour mixture to the butter mixture, then pour in half of the Baileys mixture.
+Repeat with another ⅓ of the flour mixture, followed by the remaining Baileys mixture.
+Finish incorporating the ingredients by gently hand-folding with a spatula until the batter is mixed.

-- Fill cupcake liners 3/4 full and bake for about 25 minutes or until tops spring back when lightly touched.
+- Fill cupcake liners ⅔ full with a #16 scoop (¼ cup), making sure not to overfill.
+Smooth the tops gently with the back of a spoon and tap the pan on the counter to remove any air pockets.
+Bake on the center rack for 18-20 minutes, until the tops spring back and a toothpick comes out clean.
 Allow the cupcakes to cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely before frosting.

 For the frosting: